 13-hour delay timer, 3 crust settings, Viewing window, Air vents, Lid handle, Cord storage, Cool touch housing, measuring spoons, Recipes included

 The stainless steel housing makes the model look particularly sleek.
-The 27.5 x 31 x 28.5 centimetres of overall dimensions will allow anybody to find enough space for the bread maker.
-The said housing also improves the model's sturdiness and durability.
+Measuring 27.5 x 31 x 28.5 centimetres, anybody will be able to find enough space for the bread maker.
+The housing also improves the model's sturdiness and durability.
 The non-stick pan will make sure you won't have to waste a lot of time cleaning the pan.

 The lid is a bit flimsy, so you have to be careful while closing it.